moov-io/go-sftp/README.md

 ### Testing

 We maintain a comprehensive suite of unit tests and recommend table-driven testing when a particular function warrants several very similar test cases.
-After starting the services with Docker Compose run all tests with `go test ./...`.
-Current overall coverage can be found on [Codecov](https://app.codecov.io/gh/moov-io/go-sftp/).
+After starting the services with Docker Compose (`make setup`) run all tests with `make check`.

 ## License